McKinley Tariff

 The Tariff Act of 1890, commonly called the McKinley Tariff, was an act of the United States Congress framed by then-Representative William McKinley, that became law on October 1, 1890.
 The tariff raised the average duty on imports to almost 50%, an increase designed to protect domestic industries and workers from foreign competition, as promised in the Republican platform.
-It represented protectionism, a policy supported by Republicans and denounced by Democrats.
-It was a major topic of fierce debate in the 1890 congressional elections, which gave a Democratic landslide.
-Democrats replaced the McKinley Tariff with the Wilson–Gorman Tariff Act in 1894, which lowered tariff rates.
+It represented protectionism, a policy supported by the Republicans and denounced by the Democrats.
+It was a major topic of fierce debate in the 1890 congressional elections, which gave a Democratic landslide victory.
+The Democrats replaced the McKinley Tariff with the Wilson–Gorman Tariff Act in 1894, which lowered tariff rates.

 Description

 After 450 amendments, the Tariff Act of 1890 was passed and increased average duties across all imports from 38% to 49.5%.
 McKinley was known as the "Napoleon of Protection", and rates were raised on some goods and lowered on others, always in an attempt to protect American manufacturing interests.
 Changes in duties for specific products such as tinplates and wool were the most controversial ones and were emblematic of the spirit of the Tariff of 1890.
 The Act eliminated tariffs altogether on certain items, with the threat of reinstatement as an enticement to get other countries to lower their tariffs on items imported from the US.